Transfer Learning in Deep Reinforcement Learning: A Survey: Transfer Learning Approaches Deep Dive

-\textbf{\textit{Universal Function Approximation} (UVFA)} is an alternative approach of learning disentangled state representations~\cite{schaul2015universal}.
-Same as SR, \textit{UVFA} allows transfer learning for multiple tasks which differ only by their reward functions (goals).
-Different from \textit{SR} which focuses on learning a reward-agnostic state representation, \textit{UVFA} aims to find a function approximator that is generalized for both states and goals.
-The \textit{UVFA} framework is built on a specific problem setting: \begin{problemsetting*}(Goal Conditional RL) Task goals are defined in terms of states, e.g. given the state space $\cS$ and the goal space $\cG$, it satisfies that $\cG \subseteq \cS$. \end{problemsetting*} One instantiation of this problem setting can be an agent exploring different locations in a maze, where the goals are described as certain locations inside the maze.
-Under this problem setting, a \textit{UVFA} module can be decoupled into a state embedding $\phi(s)$ and a goal embedding $\vpsi(g)$, by applying the technique of matrix factorization~\cite{koren2009matrix} to a reward matrix describing the goal-conditional task.
+One instantiation of this problem setting can be an agent exploring different locations in a maze, where the goals are described as certain locations inside the maze.
+Under this problem setting, a \textit{UVFA} module can be decoupled into a state embedding $\phi(s)$ and a goal embedding $\vpsi(g)$, by applying the technique of matrix factorization to a reward matrix describing the goal-conditional task.

 One merit of \textit{UVFA} resides in its transferrable embedding $\phi(s)$ across tasks which only differ by goals.
-Another is its ability of continual learning when the set of goals keep expanding over time.
-On the other hand, a key challenge of \textit{UVFA} is that applying the matrix factorization is time-consuming, which makes it a practical concern when performing matrix factorization on complex environments with large state space $|\cS|$.
+Another benefit is its ability of continual learning when the set of goals keeps expanding over time.
+On the other hand, a key challenge of \textit{UVFA} is that applying the matrix factorization is time-consuming, which makes it a practical concern for complex environments with large state space $|\cS|$.
 Even with the learned embedding networks, the third stage of fine-tuning these networks via end-to-end training is still necessary.
-Authors of the paper refer to the \emph{OptSpac} tool for matrix factorization~\cite{keshavan2010matrix}.

 \textit{UVFA} has been connected to \textit{SR} by \cite{barreto2019transfer}, in which a set of independent rewards (tasks) themselves can be used as features for state representations.
-Another extended work that combines \textit{UVFA} with \textit{SR} is called \textit{Universal Successor Feature Approximator (USFA)}, proposed by~\cite{borsa2018universal}.
-Following the same linearity assumption about rewards as in Equation (\ref{eq:rewardDecouple}) , \textit{USFA} is proposed as a function over a triplet of the state, action, and a policy embedding $z$:
+Another extended work that combines \textit{UVFA} with \textit{SR} is called \textit{Universal Successor Feature Approximator (USFA)}, which is proposed by~\cite{borsa2018universal}.
+Following the same linearity assumption, \textit{USFA} is proposed as a function over a triplet of the state, action, and a policy embedding $z$: $\phi(s,a, z): \cS \times \cA \times \RR^k \rightarrow \RR^d$, where $z$ is the output of a \emph{policy-encoding mapping} $z = e(\pi): \cS \times \cA \rightarrow \RR^k$.
+Based on \textit{USFA}, the $Q$-function of any policy $\pi$ for a task specified by $\vW$ can be formularized as the product of a reward-agnostic \textit{Universal Successor Feature (USF)} $\vpsi$ and a reward mapper $\vW$: $Q(s,a, \vW, z) = \vpsi(s,a, z)^{\top} \vW.$